albertusk95/albertusk95.github.io/_posts/DataMining/2017-01-06-build-a-simple-recsys.md

 For the next three steps, we still access the list in which we add up the ratings score, sum up the squares of the ratings, and add up the product of the ratings.
 These values will be used to measure the correlation score.

-This is the implemenation code for this technique:
+This is the implementation code for this technique:

 <img src="https://github.com/albertusk95/albertusk95.github.io/blob/master/public/img_recsys/recsys_pearson.png?raw=true" alt="Pearson Correlation Score" />